Boiling-point elevation

-Boiling-point elevation describes the phenomenon that the boiling point of a liquid (a solvent) will be higher when another compound is added, meaning that a solution has a higher boiling point than a pure solvent.
+Boiling-point elevation is the phenomenon whereby the boiling point of a liquid (a solvent) will be higher when another compound is added, meaning that a solution has a higher boiling point than a pure solvent.
 This happens whenever a non-volatile solute, such as a salt, is added to a pure solvent, such as water.
 The boiling point can be measured accurately using an ebullioscope.

 Explanation

-The boiling point elevation is a colligative property, which means that it is dependent on the presence of dissolved particles and their number, but not their identity.
+The boiling point elevation is a colligative property, which means that boiling point elevation is dependent on the number of dissolved particles but not their identity.
 It is an effect of the dilution of the solvent in the presence of a solute.
 It is a phenomenon that happens for all solutes in all solutions, even in ideal solutions, and does not depend on any specific solute–solvent interactions.
 The boiling point elevation happens both when the solute is an electrolyte, such as various salts, and a nonelectrolyte.
 In thermodynamic terms, the origin of the boiling point elevation is entropic and can be explained in terms of the vapor pressure or chemical potential of the solvent.
 In both cases, the explanation depends on the fact that many solutes are only present in the liquid phase and do not enter into the gas phase (except at extremely high temperatures).

+The vapor pressure affects the solute shown by Raoult's Law while the free energy change and chemical potential are shown by Gibbs free energy.
+Most solutes remain in the liquid phase and do not enter the gas phase, except at very high temperatures.

-Put in vapor pressure terms, a liquid boils at the temperature when its vapor pressure equals the surrounding pressure.
-For the solvent, the presence of the solute decreases its vapor pressure by dilution.
-A nonvolatile solute has a vapor pressure of zero, so the vapor pressure of the solution is less than the vapor pressure of the solvent.
-Thus, a higher temperature is needed for the vapor pressure to reach the surrounding pressure, and the boiling point is elevated.
+In terms of vapor pressure, a liquid boils when its vapor pressure equals the surrounding pressure.
+A nonvolatile solute lowers the solvent’s vapor pressure, meaning a higher temperature is needed for the vapor pressure to equalize the surrounding pressure, causing the boiling point to elevate.

-Put in chemical potential terms, at the boiling point, the liquid phase and the gas (or vapor) phase have the same chemical potential (or vapor pressure) meaning that they are energetically equivalent.
-The chemical potential is dependent on the temperature, and at other temperatures either the liquid or the gas phase has a lower chemical potential and is more energetically favorable than the other phase.
-This means that when a nonvolatile solute is added, the chemical potential of the solvent in the liquid phase is decreased by dilution, but the chemical potential of the solvent in the gas phase is not affected.
-This means in turn that the equilibrium between the liquid and gas phase is established at another temperature for a solution than a pure liquid, i.e., the boiling point is elevated.
+In terms of chemical potential, at the boiling point, the liquid and gas phases have the same chemical potential.
+Adding a nonvolatile solute lowers the solvent’s chemical potential in the liquid phase, but the gas phase remains unaffected.
+This shifts the equilibrium between phases to a higher temperature, elevating the boiling point.

+Relationship between Freezing-point Depression

-The phenomenon of freezing-point depression is analogous to boiling point elevation.
-However, the magnitude of the freezing point depression is larger than the boiling point elevation for the same solvent and the same concentration of a solute.
-Because of these two phenomena, the liquid range of a solvent is increased in the presence of a solute.
+Freezing-point depression is analogous to boiling point elevation, though the magnitude of freezing-point depression is higher for the same solvent and solute concentration.
+These phenomena extend the liquid range of a solvent in the presence of a solute.